-The Credit Facilities are secured by a first charge on the assets of Holdings LP and Royalties LP.
-The Credit Facilities are guaranteed by the Fund, the Trust, Boston Pizza Holdings GP Inc., Holdings LP,
+The Original Credit Facilities were secured by a first charge on the assets of Holdings LP and Royalties LP.
+The Original Credit Facilities were guaranteed by the Fund, the Trust, Boston Pizza Holdings GP Inc., Holdings LP, Royalties LP and BPGP, all of whom have granted security for their obligations under those guarantees.
+No guarantee or security was given by BPI or BP Canada LP with respect to the Original Credit Facilities.